China Travel Guide

 Luggage Restrictions

-• Most U.S. domestic and international flights allow two checked bags per person, up to 50 pounds per bag and one carry on bag per person (no larger than 14"x 9"x 22").
+• Most U.S. domestic and international flights allow two checked bags per person, up to 50 lbs per bag and one carry on item per person (no larger than 14"x 9"x 22").

-• China domestic flights allow one checked bag per person, up to 44 pounds and one carry on bag per person (no larger than 14"x 9"x 22").
+• China and Vietnam domestic flights allow only one checked bag per person, up to 44 lbs and one carry on bag per person (no larger than 14"x 9"x 22").

 • All airlines reserve the right to charge an additional fee for excessive luggage, in which varies from airline to airline.
 Make sure you check with your airline for specific charges.

-• Note that the aircraft may not have enough room for over-weighted luggage if the flight is completely full.
-Avoid over-packing your luggage.
+• Noted that the aircraft may not have enough room for over-weight luggage if the flight is completely full.
+Avoid overpacking your luggage, or packing it to the maximum in case you have to repack it at the airport.

-• Contact the airline counter immediately in the case of a luggage loss; you may want to consider purchasing a travel insurance plan with luggage loss and delay coverage to play safe.
+• Contact the airline counter immediately in the event your luggage is lost.
+Travelers may want to consider purchasing travel insurance to protect against baggage loss or delayfor additional protection.

 Intra China Travel

-• Chinese airlines usually don't pre-assign seats.
-Be sure to arrive the airport airline counter early to receive better seat assignments.
+• Chinese airlines typically does notpre-assign seats.
+Be sure to arrive at the airport airline counter early to have access to better seat assignments.

 • When traveling within China by plane, be sure to reclaim and transfer your own baggage if you are making connections.
 For instance, if you are traveling from Beijing/Shanghai/Wuhan, you will need to reclaim your bags in Shanghai for them to get to Wuhan.

 • Most evening entertainment is not included in your tour package.
-If you are interested in attending shows and love your tour guides, you might want to purchase show admission tickets since your guides will receive incentive bonuses from the ticket sales.
+If you are interested in attending shows and want to show appreciation for your tour guides, you can purchase show admission tickets (your guides receive incentive bonuses from the ticket sales.)

 • Train rides can provide a good experience for first time China travelers.
 In China, trains can be classified into four categories: hard seat, soft seat, hard sleeper and soft sleeper.

-• The compartments of the hard seat slow train may or may not have air-conditioning, and usually have five seats on each row.
+• The compartments of the Hard Seat in a Slow Train may or may not have air-conditioning, and usually have five seats per row.
 It stops at each tiny station and farmers mostly utilize it to transport produce and livestock.

-• The compartments of the hard seat express train may or may not have air-conditioning and usually have five seats on each row.
-It normally only have one stop in big cities and does not pass by small counties.
+• The compartments of the Hard Seat in an Express Train may or may not have air-conditioning and usually have five seats per row.
+It normally has only one stop in big cities and does not pass by small counties.
 For example, the hard seat express train from Guilin to Nanning stops at Liuzhou.

-• The compartments of the soft seat express train contain air-conditioning and usually have four seats in one row to provide passengers with more space.
+• The compartments of the Soft Seat in an Express Train are equipped with air-conditioning and usually have four seats per row to provide passengers with more space.
 However, it only operates among cities with short distance (five hours ride at most).

-• The compartments of the hard sleeper express train may or may not have air-conditioning.
+• The compartments of the Hard Sleeper in an Express Train may or may not have air-conditioning.
 It contains no privacy and safety as everyone who passes by the aisle can have access to the three bunk beds on each row.
-Keep an eye on your valuables while traveling on it as pickpocketing is very common in China.
+Keep an eye on your valuables as pick-pocketing is very common in China.

-• The compartments of the soft sleeper express train contain air-conditioning and sliding doors.
+• The compartments of the Soft Sleeper in an Express Train are equipped with air-conditioning and sliding doors.
 The doors lead to individual cabins with four bunk beds each.
 Lotus Travel recommends purchasing extra seats to guarantee privacy if there are less than four people in your party.

 • View Train Compartment Photos Now